 I love William McDonough’s question: how do we love all the children of all species for all time?

 I put a great deal of effort into choosing charitable organizations that meet my standards and objectives, to which I contribute my money and time.

-I currently give at least 10% of my profits to charities, with a goal of 50%, including (but not limited to) the following organizations.
-My former partner Heather gave to many of these organizations with me.
+I currently give at least 10% of my profits to charities, including (but not limited to) the following organizations.
+My ex-wife Heather gave to many of these organizations with me.

 Center For Food Safety.
 They use legal actions and public education to curtail industrial agricultural production methods that harm human health and the environment, and to promote sustainable alternatives.

 David Suzuki Foundation.
 David Suzuki is a hero of mine, and the foundation has a lot of wins on international environmental issues.
 Climate change/environment are their main areas, but they do a good job integrating their work with economic and community policy.

 Farm Sanctuary.
 They work to end cruel factory farming practices through investigations, public education, legislation, and litigation.
 I don’t agree with all of their positions, but I support their work.

 Fruit Tree Planting Foundation.
 Their ultimate goal is to plant 18 billion fruit trees to alleviate world hunger, combat global warming, strengthen communities, and improve the surrounding air, soil, and water.